 Never hire a tradesman who demands the full cost of the job upfront

-William Eastman of One Shot Plumbers has only been a MyBuilder member since 2015 - but he’s already won well over 200 jobs and has an excellent feedback rating.
+William Eastman of East Plumbing and Heating has been a MyBuilder member since 2015 - and he’s won well over 200 jobs and has a great feedback.
 He explains that a homeowner should never choose a gas engineer who demands full payment upfront.

 I find a lot of people actually try to pay me before I’ve done the job!
 Never, ever do that - always wait until the job is finished and you know you’re happy with the work.

 I’d also suggest a homeowner chooses a gas engineer who gives them a total price for the whole job in their quote - rather than a per-hour or per-day rate.
 That’s because if you’re paying someone per hour, they could be doing whatever in your cupboard.
 They could be spinning it out and just sitting there on the phone!

 Ask each tradesman to explain what he intends to do - and why